brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 Nobody expected this section.

 The `value_type` of this range is `bool`, which is formattable.
 But the `reference` type of this range is `vector<bool>::reference`, which is not.
-In order to make the whole type formattable, we can either make `vector<bool>::reference` formattable (and thus, in general, a range is formattable if both its value and reference types are formattable) or allow formatting to fall back to constructing a `value` for each `reference` (and thus, in general, a range is formattable if at least its value is).
+In order to make the whole type formattable, we can either make `vector<bool>::reference` formattable (and thus, in general, a range is formattable if its reference types is formattable) or allow formatting to fall back to constructing a `value` for each `reference` (and thus, in general, a range is formattable if either its reference type or its `value_type` is formattable).

 For most ranges, the `value_type` is `remove_cvref_t<reference>`, so there's no distinction here between the two options.
 And even for `zip`, there's still not much distinction since it just wraps this question in `tuple` since again for most ranges the types will be something like `tuple<T, U>` vs `tuple<T&, U const&>`, so again there isn't much distinction.

 `vector<bool>` is one of the very few ranges in which the two types are truly quite different.
 So it doesn't offer much in the way of a good example here, since `bool` is cheaply constructible from `vector<bool>::reference`.
 Though it's also very cheap to provide a formatter specialization for `vector<bool>::reference`.

-We might as well.
+Rather than having the library provide a default fallback that lifts all the `reference` types to `value_type`s, which may be arbitrarily expensive for unknown ranges, this paper proposes a format specialization for `vector<bool>::reference`.
+Or, rather, since it's actually defined as `vector<bool, Alloc>::reference`, this isn't necessarily feasible, so instead this paper proposes a specialization for `vector<bool, Alloc>` at top level.

 # Proposal

 The standard library should add specializations of `formatter` for:

-* any type that satisifies `range` whose `value_type` and `reference` are formattable,
+* any type `T` such that `T const` satisifies `range` and whose `reference` is formattable,
 * `pair<T, U>` if `T` and `U` are formattable,
 * `tuple<Ts...>` if all of `Ts...` are formattable,
-* `vector<bool>::reference` (which does as `bool` does).
+* `vector<bool, Alloc>` (which formats as a range of `bool`).

-Ranges should be formatted as `[x, y, z]` while tuples should be formatted as `(a, b, c)`.
-For types that satisfy both (e.g. `std::array`), they're treated as ranges.
-In the context of formatting ranges, types that are string-like (e.g. `char`, `string`, `string_view`) should be formatted as being quoted (with string-like being determined via variable template trait).
+Ranges should be formatted as `[x, y, z]` while tuples should be formatted as `(a, b, c)`. `std::array` is tuple-like, but not a tuple, it's treated as a range.
+In the context of formatting ranges, pairs, and tuples, types that are char-like (e.g. `char`, `char16_t` - there is a fixed set of character types) or string-like (e.g. `string`, `string_view`, controlled by `enable_formatting_as_string`) should be formatted as being quoted.

 Formatting ranges does not support any additional format specifiers.